techidaily/site-games-able/source/_posts/break-the-chains-of-a-locked-steam-service-with-7-effective-actions.md

  The servers might be experiencing an outage, and this causes all Steam clients to stop functioning.

- There are websites like[Unofficial Steam Status](https://steamstat.us/) that tell you the current status of the app’s servers.
+ There are websites like [Unofficial Steam Status](https://steamstat.us/) that tell you the current status of the app’s servers.
 If you see any downtimes there, that’s probably why Steam is not opening on your computer.

 ![Check Steam status online](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/check-steam-status-1.jpg)

 ## 2\.
 Check Your Network Connection

- There’s a chance that Steam can’t open due to an[unstable network connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) .
+ There’s a chance that Steam can’t open due to an [unstable network connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) .
 In this case, try reconnecting to the network or switching to a different one.
 Alternatively, you can restart your router as network hardware can malfunction if it runs for extended periods.

 [Restarting your router the correct way](https://www.makeuseof.com/reboot-router-correct-way/) should fix the issue.